A Generalized Alternating Method for Bilevel Learning under the Polyak-{\L}ojasiewicz Condition: Introduction

 By reformulating the LL problem by its equivalent conditions, one can convert the BLO problem to a constrained optimization problem.
 Then with certain constraint qualification (CQ) conditions, a natural definition of the stationarity of the constrained optimization problem is the Karush–Kuhn–Tucker (KKT) point \citep{clarke1990optimization}.
 For example, constant rank CQ (CRCQ) was assumed in \citep{liubome}, and linear independence CQ (LICQ) was assumed or implied in \citep{liu2022towards,huang2023momentum}.
 However, it is possible that none of these conditions hold for nonconvex-PL BLO (Section \ref{sec:opt}).
 In Section \ref{sec:pre}, we study different CQs on two constrained reformulations of \eqref{opt0} and then identify the best combination.
-Based on the right CQ on the right constrained reformulation, we propose a new notion of stationarity for the nonconvex-PL BLO, which strictly extends the existing measures in nonconvex-strongly-convex BLO \citep{ghadimi2018approximation,hong2020two,ji2021bilevel,chen2021closing,li2022fully,chen2022single,khanduri2021near,yang2021provably,xiao2022alternating} and nonconvex-nonconvex BLO \citep{arbel2022nonconvex,liubome,huang2023momentum} without modifying the original problem \citep{lin2014solving,shen2023penalty}.
+Based on the right CQ on the right constrained reformulation, we prove the inherent CQ and propose a new notion of stationarity for the nonconvex-PL BLO, which strictly extends the existing measures in nonconvex-strongly-convex BLO \citep{ghadimi2018approximation,hong2020two,ji2021bilevel,chen2021closing} and nonconvex-nonconvex BLO \citep{arbel2022nonconvex,liubome,huang2023momentum} without relaxing the problem \citep{lin2014solving,shen2023penalty}.
 We emphasize the importance of defining new metric in Section \ref{sec:imp-NC}.

-Given a stationary metric, while $\epsilon$-stationary point can be found efficiently in ${\cal O}(\epsilon^{-1})$ iterations for nonconvex and smooth single-level problem \citep{carmon2020lower}, existing works on nonconvex-PL BLO either lack complexity guarantee \citep{arbel2022nonconvex,liu2021towards,lin2014solving,liu2021value}, or occur slower rate \citep{shen2023penalty,liubome}.
-Moreover, most of the existing algorithms for nonconvex-PL BLO problems update the UL variable $x$ after obtaining the LL parameter $y$ sufficiently close to the optimal set $S(x)$ by running GD from scratch, which is computationally expensive \citep{liubome,shen2023penalty}.
+Given a stationary metric, while $\epsilon$-stationary point can be found efficiently in ${\cal O}(\epsilon^{-1})$ iterations for nonconvex and smooth single-level problem \citep{carmon2020lower}, existing works on the BLO with non-strongly-convex LL problem either lack complexity guarantee \citep{arbel2022nonconvex,liu2021towards,lin2014solving,liu2021value}, or occur slower rate \citep{shen2023penalty,liubome,sow2022constrained,chen2023bilevel}.
+Moreover, most existing algorithms update the UL variable $x$ after obtaining the LL parameter $y$ sufficiently close to the optimal set $S(x)$ by running GD from scratch, which is computationally expensive \citep{liubome,shen2023penalty}.
 In contrast, the most efficient algorithm for nonconvex-strongly-convex BLO updates $x$ and $y$ in an alternating manner, meaning that $x$ is updated after a constant number of $y$ updates from their previous values \citep{chen2021closing,ji2021bilevel}.
 Then another question arises: